-It appears to be two questions that need to be addressed.
+It appears to be two cases that need to be addressed.

 1. Will the NSX with a Micrologic (ML) 5.3 E be damaged by a dielectric test when connected?

-2. Should you disconnect electronic voltage measurement devices during a dielectric test this includes a NSX Micrologic 5.3 E (including the external neutral connection) from the switchboard to perform a dielectric test.
+2. Should you disconnect electronic voltage measurement devices during a dielectric test this includes an NSX Micrologic 5.3 E (including the external neutral connection) from the switchboard to perform a dielectric test.

-For the second question that is not covered in our user manual as that is that is answering only the first question.
-For this you need to consider the functionality that a NSX ML5.3 E as an electronic voltage measurement device.
+For this question that is not covered in our user manual as that is that is answering only the first question.
+For this, you need to consider the functionality that an NSX ML5.3 E as an electronic voltage measurement device.